Staff and Board

 Jessie White, Staff Attorney, started working at SCELP in April 2013.
 Prior to graduation from USC School of Law in 2012, she interned with the Coastal Conservation League, the Conservation Voters of SC, and the Department of Natural Resources.
 She moved to Georgetown from Columbia where she had been working at the Law Offices of Brian L. Boger.

 Jessie is from Charlottesville, Virginia and a 2009 graduate of the University of Virginia with a B.A. in Environmental Thought & Practice and a B.A. in Psychology.
-She enjoys cooking, photography, traveling, spending time outdoors, and with her dog Huck.
+She enjoys cooking, photography, traveling, kayaking, exploring the great outdoors, and spending time with her dog Huckleberry ("Huck").
+In late 2018, she moved to the Beaufort area to lead our Lowcountry Office, where she is looking forward to laying down roots and serving as a local community resource.

 Filippo Ravalico, Program Manager, joined SCELP in January 2016.
 He was born and raised in Italy where he practiced corporate, securities and investment law from 1999 to 2009 in Milan and Rome.
 After moving to the United States and earning an LL.M. from the Fletcher School at Tufts University, Filippo has redirected his energy to sustainability and a better economic system.

-Michael Corley, Michael Corley, Upstate Coordinator and Staff Attorney, rejoined SCELP in October 2016.
+Michael Corley, Upstate Coordinator and Staff Attorney, rejoined SCELP in October 2016 to open our Upstate office.
 Michael previously served as Staff Attorney in the Georgetown office from 2010-2014, after which time he spent two years in private practice in Greenville.
-Over his previous tenure with SCELP, Michael became an integral member of the SCELP team, and we are excited to have him back to lead our Upstate office.

 Michael graduated magna cum laude from the University of South Carolina School of Law in 2007 and began his legal career with a federal clerkship in the District of South Carolina.
-He is currently an adjunct environmental law professor at Furman University and a board member for several Upstate environmental organizations, including Friends of the Reedy River.
-Michael, his wife Heather and daughter Ellis live in Mauldin, South Carolina.
+He is currently an adjunct environmental law professor at Furman University, a member of the City of Greenville's Brownfields Taskforce, and a board member for several Upstate environmental organizations, including Friends of the Reedy River.

 Janet Delaney, Office Manager, started working at SCELP in July 2017.
 Prior to moving to South Carolina, she lived in Hickory, NC, where she was the Office Manager at Ameriprise Financial for over 20 years.
 Janet is from the Boston area and earned a B.S. in Accounting from Bentley University.
 She lives in Murrells Inlet with her husband and two dogs and enjoys traveling, camping, downhill skiing, and spending time at the beach.